primer/css/pages/css/getting-started/index.md

 @import "./custom-2.scss";
 ```

-Here's an example of how it might look if you installed only a few primer components with some custom variable overrides.
+Here's an example of how it might look if you installed only a few Primer CSS components with some custom variable overrides.
 The `$blue` uses the default primer blue in the text utilities, then the new blue in `"custom-that-uses-primer-variables.scss"` and `.foo`.

 ```scss
 @import "primer-utilities/index.scss";